Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 This lets you reach an untapped audience – but also ensures your ad post gets engagement – here's an example of a partnership ad in action from Thrive Causemetics:

-✅ Continually create new ads on new angles with the creators
+✅ Continually create new ads from new angles with the creators

-For example, showing how to store cosmetics – and bring out the USP of the product
+For example, you can ask partner influencers to show how to store cosmetics – and bring out the USP of the product.

 Also Read: TikTok eCommerce: 40 Brilliant Ideas (With Examples) For 2024